 02.01 Review Security Plan Changes

 For this portion of the inspection, the inspector(s) should review the licensee’s documented security plan.
-The inspector(s) should also review all security plan changes that have been submitted to the NRC since the last inspection.
+The inspector(s) should also review all security plan changes that have been submitted to the NRC since the last baseline inspection.

 Verify the licensee submits reports associated with security plan change(s) under 10 CFR 50.54(p)(2) to the NRC within two months after the change is made.
 (10 CFR 50.54(p)(2))